EQAR/deqar-docs/docs/data_submission.md

 |joint programme        |at least two institutions<br>at least one programme|

+### Report Details

-### Report Details: Each report must be assigned a single status and a single decision value.
+Each report must be assigned a single status and a single decision value.
 Together these elements signal the role, status and nature of the report.
 Status and decision values may be provided as either string values or DEQAR IDs.

 - **Status\*** (<code>status</code> or <code>status_id</code>; required; string)
 The status must be provided as either a DEQAR status name or a DEQAR status id for each report.
 The status specifies whether the report is part of the obligatory EQA system in the country of the institution or whether the institution has undertaken it voluntarily.